cncf/wg-serverless/workflow/spec/spec.md

 It is very useful for debugging for example as you can test/simulate workflow execution with pre-set data that would typically be dynamic in nature (e.g. function calls, events etc).

-It is also useful for production workflows where you want to just relay workflow data without performaing any actions (function calls).
+It is also useful for production workflows where you want to just relay workflow data without performing any actions (function calls).

 The relay state "inject" property allows you to statically define a JSON object which gets added to the states data input.
 You can use the filter property to control the states data output to the transition state.